nikku/wuffle/docs/ISSUE_LINKS.md

 ## Automatic Sorting

-Based on established links the bord will attempt to sort issues automatically.
+Based on established links, the board attempts to sort issues automatically.
-Pre-sorted columns ensure that issues can be picked (or reviewed) from top.
+Pre-sorted columns ensure that issues can be picked (or reviewed) from the top.

 To enable this feature per column, [mark it as sorting](./SETUP.md/#configure-board).